 |Needs Bootable USB||No||Sometimes, When System file is missing||Sometimes, When System file is missing||Yes|

 |Updates Windows||Yes||No||No||Yes, if you download latest ISO|

 I will suggest one important thing.
 While some of the processes keep your files, it’s always a good idea to back up essential files manually.
 We usually end up saving files on Desktop and Download folders.
 Make sure to investigate everything on the C drive and take a backup to an external drive

-We hope the differences between Windows 10 Fresh Start vs. Reset vs. Refresh vs. Clean is clear.
+We hope the differences between Windows 10 Fresh Start vs. Reset vs. Refresh vs. In-place upgrade vs Cloud Reset is clear.
 Always take precautions while performing any of them.